 Ulster-Scots, or Scotch-Irish as they are also known, were Scots who emigrated to the Irish province of Ulster from the Scottish Lowlands beginning in the early 17th century, initially as part of a crown-sponsored plan to settle Protestants on lands confiscated from Ulster's Catholic nobility.
 A second wave of Scottish emigration to Ulster followed a severe famine in Scotland in the 1690s.
-According to one researcher, our line may have come from around the Scottish village of Ochiltree.
+According to one researcher, our line may have come from around the Scottish village of Ochiltree in Ayrshire.

 [Click on any of the images to see them larger.
 Click on any orange text to read a link about the place.]

 The extensive genealogical database compiled by The Church of Jesus Christ of Latter-Day Saints (a Mormon project to categorize as many lineages as possible) includes an intriguing, though user-submitted, un-footnoted and unverified entry for a James Smith, who was christened in Ochiltree in August, 1646.
 According to the entry, he married a woman named Janet Robb on June 8, 1671.
 Even today, Ochiltree only has about 1,200 people but it will take more research to determine whether this could have been a relation.

-The first wave of Scots to settle in Ulster were from Ayrshire, recruited by two Ayrshire Scots - James Hamilton and Hugh Montgomery – who had been granted land in Northern Ireland by the king.
+The first wave of Scots to settle in Ulster were from Ayrshire, recruited in 1606 by two Ayrshire Scots - James Hamilton and Hugh Montgomery – who had been granted land in Ulster by the king.
 Hamilton’s share of the territory included the River Bann and the area around Coleraine, where we know neighbors of the Smiths in New Hampshire once lived.

 By the end of the century, the Presbyterian Scots in Ireland were suffering from laws which favored Anglicans, who were mainly the descendants of English settlers.
 The Woolens Act of 1699, prohibiting the export of linen cloth, dealt a crippling blow to the Scottish weaving industry in Ulster.
 Legislation restricting Presbyterians from holding office and exorbitant increases in rent squeezed the Scotch-Irish further.
 By 1710, most of the farm leases granted to the Scottish settlers in the 1690's had expired and were up for renewal.
 Finally, when a fourth successive year of drought ruined crops in 1717, serious preparations for migration began.